tonymacdonald2008/node-red-msg-encapsulation/README.md

 The `outer_payload` propterty on the unwrapped message allows the result of the intervening flow to be integrated with the newly unwrapped message.

-If there is no `wrapped_msg` property on the incoming message, an error is logged and the incoming message is passed unchanged to the output.
+If there is no `wrapped_msg` property on the incoming message, a catchable error is raised.

 Using the `wrap-msg` and `unwrap-msg` nodes around a destructive section of the flow allows for processing on the intervening flow without owerwriting properties of the wrapped message.